Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-analyze flight-delays.md

 ![Azure notebook](media/notebook.png)

-In this lesson, you will log into Azure Notebooks using your Microsoft account, create your first notebook, and apply some of the principles learned in previous lessons to crack open a CSV file and extract insights from the data.
+In this lesson, you will log into Azure Notebooks using your Microsoft account, create your first notebook, and apply some of the principles learned in previous lessons to crack open a CSV file and gather some basic statistics regarding flight delays.

 ## Create a notebook